-A status given to ads that comply with our policies but that are limited in where and when they can show.
+Approved (limited) is a status given to ads that comply with our policies but are limited in where and when they can show.

 - Mobile rendering issues

 If your site doesn't display properly on mobile, your ad will be marked "Approved (limited)" and won't show your ad to users on a mobile device.
 However, your ad can still appear as usual to non-mobile users.
-To fix these issues, remove any Flash, large images, or other rendering issues from your website or create a mobile-specific website.
+To fix these issues, remove any Flash, large images, or other rendering issues from your website, or create a mobile-specific website.
 Make sure to configure your website correctly so that it's visible when AdWords attempts to visit the mobile version of your site.

-If your ad complies with our policy on resellers and informational sites, it will be eligible to use the trademark in ad text within these regions.
+If your ad complies with our Resellers and informational sites policy, it will be eligible to use the trademark in ad text within these regions.
 Changes to your landing page content can affect compliance with this policy.
-As another example, if your ad targets a region in which the trademark owner has not filed a complaint, it may be eligible to run within that region only.
-Note that changes to your landing page content can affect whether or not you comply with our reseller and informational site policy.
-Additionally, updates to the regions claimed by a trademark complainant may affect where your ad is allowed to appear.
-If you want your ad to appear in other regions, you can remove the trademark term from your ad text, or contact the trademark owner to request authorization.
+As another example, if your ad targets a region where the trademark owner doesn't have a complaint on file, it may be eligible to run within that region only.
+Updates to the regions within a complaint on file may affect where your ad is able to show.
+If you want your ad to appear in other regions, you can remove the trademark from your ad text, or contact the trademark owner to request authorization.

 Healthcare, prescription drugs, and related content